 I’m a walker.
 I’ve walked the ancient pilgrims’ route across Spain and I’ve hiked the Andes to see the Inca ruins of Machu Picchu at sunrise.
 Closer to home, I enjoy the serenity of nature on my daily walks through one of our city’s largest parks.

 Why do I walk?
 For several reasons, but two especially stand out.
-Walking keeps me in touch with my surroundings and it helps keep me fit.
+Walking helps keep me fit and it keeps me in touch with my surroundings.
 Besides yoga and swimming, walking for exercise is one of my favourite low impact workouts.

 Now, you know that walking is good for you.
 But just how do you benefit?
 Regular brisk walks can: